-- 1. Employ or contract a program director who is responsible for oversight and administration of the entity; - 2.
-Employ or contract with a medical director who is responsible for the delivery of beneficiary care, for clinical outcomes and for the implementation, as well as oversight, of the quality improvement program;
+- Employ or contract a program director who is responsible for oversight and • administration of the entity; - Employ or contract with a medical director who is responsible for the delivery of beneficiary care, for clinical outcomes and for the implementation, as well as oversight, of the quality improvement program; - Have a current organizational chart showing PACE provider staff members and relationships to any other organizational entities; - Notify CMS and OAAS in writing, at least 14 calendar days, before the change • when the PACE provider is changing their organizational structure:

-- 3. Have a current organizational chart showing PACE provider staff members and relationships to any other organizational entities; - 4.
-Notify CMS and OAAS, in writing, at least 14 calendar days before the change when the PACE provider is changing their organizational structure; - 5.
-Notify CMS and OAAS, in writing, at least 60 calendar days before the anticipated effective date of the change when the PACE provider is planning a change of ownership; - 6.
-Be operating under the control of an identifiable governing body that includes at least one beneficiary or a designated individual functioning as a governing body with full legal authority and responsibility for the following: - a.
-Governance and operation of the organization; - b.
-Development of policies consistent with mission; - c.
-Management and provision of all services, including the management of contractors; - d.
-Establishment of personnel policies that address adequate notice of termination by employees or contractors with direct patient care responsibilities; - e.
-Fiscal operation; and - f.
-Development of policies on beneficiary health and safety, including a comprehensive systemic operational plan to ensure the health and safety of beneficiaries. - 7.
-Quality Improvement Plan (QIP) that specifies the following: - a.
-Identifies areas to improve or maintain the delivery of services and beneficiary care; - b.
-Develops and implements plans of actions to improve or maintain the quality of care; and
+- Notify CMS and OAAS in writing, at least 60 calendar days before the anticipated effective date of the change when the PACE provider is planning a change of ownership; - Be operating under the control of an identifiable governing body that includes at least 1 beneficiary or a designated individual functioning as a governing body with full legal authority and responsibility for the following: - Governance and operation of the organization; - Development of policies consistent with mission; - Management and provision of all services, including the management of contractors; - Establishment of personnel policies that address adequate notice of termination by employees or contractors with direct patient care responsibilities; - Fiscal operation; and - Development of policies on beneficiary health and safety, including a comprehensive systemic operational plan to ensure the health and safety of beneficiaries. - Quality Improvement Plan (QIP) that specifies the following: - Identifies areas to improve or maintain the delivery of services and beneficiary care; - Develops and implements plans of actions to improve or maintain the quality of care; and - Documents and disseminates to PACE staff and contractors the results from the QI activities.

-- c.
-Documents and disseminates to PACE staff and contractors the results from the QI activities. - 8.
-Establish a beneficiary advisory committee to provide advice to the governing body on matters that concern beneficiaries;
+• Establish a beneficiary advisory committee to provide advice to the governing body on matters that concern beneficiaries;